stephanoparaskeva/wdi-project-4-infinite/README.md

 ### Walkthrough:

-1. The Markets page is an index of the top 100 cryptocurrencies based on daily price.
+1. The Markets page is an index of the top 50 cryptocurrencies by rank.
 It presents a table of the Rank, Symbol, Price, Change, ATH, Market Cap, Circulating Supply and Max supply of each coin.
 On mobile, half of the table is scrollable on the X axis.

  ![](https://i.imgur.com/SWtIxZL.png?1)